psaisan/psaisan.github.io/README.md

-MIT License
+MIT License Addendum:

-(c) To all the cancer patients at the front lines of this battle, and to their courage and love that fuel this and countless others fighting to defeat cancer.
+(c) To all the cancer patients at the front lines of this battle, and to their courage and love that fuel this work and countless others fighting to defeat cancer.

 ![Banner](https://raw.githubusercontent.com/psaisan/MCAT/main/Images/ovarian.png)